adrian154/blog/blogposts/mobspawning.md

 - Withers
 - Zombie villagers which have been traded with before

-I'm mostly certain that these are all the exceptions that exist, but I may have missed some.
+I'm mostly certain that these are all the exceptions that exist, but on the off chance that I have missed one, please let me know.

 ## Spawning Potentials